Cultural Samvaad| Indian Culture and Heritage

 Maheshwara appeared as Mahakaleshwara at Avantipuri on the behest of the four sons of Vedapriya, a devout Brahman to annihilate the asura Dushana and his mighty army.
 The origin of the temple is also linked to a brave King Chandrasena and a young bhakta called Gopaputra who were blessed by Shiva himself.

-Shri Omkareshwara Jyotirlinga, Khandwa, Maharashtra
+Shri Omkareshwara Jyotirlinga, Khandwa, Madhya Pradesh

 Our yatra now takes us to an island in the middle of the sacred Narmada where she meets the Cauvery in Khandwa and where the Omkareshwar jyortirlinga itself is an embodiment of the cosmic sound, the all-pervading Aum.
 This is where we pray for moksha…this is where even the devatas worship him.